Julie-Fabre/bombcell/README.md

 - https://github.com/kwikteam/npy-matlab (to load .npy data in)
 - If you have z-lib compressed ephys data, compressed with [mtscomp](https://github.com/int-brain-lab/mtscomp), you will additionally need the [zmat toolbox](https://uk.mathworks.com/matlabcentral/fileexchange/71434-zmat).
 More information about compressing ephys data [here](https://www.biorxiv.org/content/biorxiv/early/2023/05/24/2023.05.22.541700.full.pdf?%3Fcollection=).

+### Support and citing

+Please note that Bombcell is currently unpublished.
+If you find Bombcell useful in your work, we kindly request that you acknowledge its contribution by citing xxx (citation reference coming soon).

 ### 📬 Contact us